googleinterns/smaps-visualizer/README.md

 # smaps visualizer

-smaps visualizer tool will take a process' smap dump and make useful charts/visualizations from it.
+smaps visualizer tool will take a process' smaps dump and make useful charts/visualizations from it.

 **This is not an officially supported Google product.**